 - 3 tbsp aquafaba (liquid drained from a can of chic peas) 1 egg of egg replacement powder OR 1 egg

 Mix together the oil, milk and vanilla and heat until melted and well combined.

 In the large bowl of your mixer sift together the flour, sugar and baking powder.

-Mix the wet mix into the flour mix and beat well for 2-3 minutes so the mixture is light.
+Mix the wet mix into the flour mix and beat well so the mixture is light.
 While the mix is beating, add in the aquafaba.

 Pour into a lined cake tin or about 14 regular muffin holes.